liobei/Platform-Documentation/features/data-quality.md

 ![](<../.gitbook/assets/Capture d’écran 2022-06-29 à 11.35.40.png>)

-You can visualize the evolution of number of events received (purchase, add to cart...) in the last 24 hours.
+You can visualize the evolution of number of events received (purchase, add to cart...) in a maximum period of 14 days.

 Below, you can analyze in detail each event and have more details about errors and rejection: